ovh/docs/pages/web/web-paas/languages-elixir/guide.en-au.md

 ## Accessing Services

-The simplest possible way to go around this is to use the [$partner_full Config Reader](https://hex.pm/packages/platformshconfig) library from hex.
+The simplest possible way to go around this is to use the [Web PaaS Config Reader](https://hex.pm/packages/platformshconfig) library from hex.
 The library source is also available [on GitHub](https://github.com/platformsh/config-reader-elixir).

 If you are building a Phoenix app for example, it would suffice to add a database to `.platform/services.yaml` and a relationship in `.platform.app.yaml`.
 Put the lib in your `deps` and, assuming you renamed the `prod.secret.exs` to `releases.exs` per the [Phoenix guide](https://hexdocs.pm/phoenix/releases.html), change: